websanco/liferay-learn/docs/dxp/7.x/en/site-building/building-sites/adding-a-site.md

    In order to view a newly created *blank site*, you must first create a page for it.
 See `Adding a Page to a Site <../creating-pages/adding-pages/adding-a-page-to-a-site.md>`_ for more information.
 ```

-The new Site is selected when you open the Product Menu.
+The new Site now selected in the Site Menu.
 See [Site Settings](../site_settings.md) for an overview of all of the available Site settings.

 ## Related Information